How many portraits of George Washington do you have sitting in your billfold?

 Our culture is used to the light, foldable, easy-to-carry dollar bill.
 Generations of Americans have used the dollar bill, and they have become as much a part of our culture as has the penny (another monetary item that may not have long to live).

-r nation will ever truly wean itself from its paper dollar fix is to do as our northern neighbors did and rid itself of the dollar bill altogether.
+Therefore, the only way our nation will ever truly wean itself from its paper dollar fix is to do as our northern neighbors did and rid itself of the dollar bill altogether.
 This move, though it may sound rash to some, is just what our nation needs to do to make the dollar coin a part of mainstream circulation.

-The savings in cost of making those long-living dollar coins versus quick-to-degrade dollar bills just may help relieve some of that national debt we all keep hearing about, too.
+The savings in cost of making those long-living dollar coins versus quick-to-degrade dollar bills just may help relieve some of that national debt we all keep hearing about, too!

-More About Dollar Coins:
+More About U.S. Dollar Coins